Dhineshkumarganesan/QuantumComputing/README.md

 https://docs.ray.io/en/latest/ray-overview/index.html

-Ray is an open-source unified framework for scaling AI and Python applications like machine learning.
+**Ray** is an open-source unified framework for scaling AI and Python applications like machine learning.
 It provides the compute layer for parallel processing so that you don’t need to be a distributed systems expert.
 Ray minimizes the complexity of running your distributed individual and end-to-end machine learning workflows with these components:

+      ...
 Scalable libraries for common machine learning tasks such as data preprocessing, distributed training, hyperparameter tuning, reinforcement learning, and model serving.

+      ...
 Pythonic distributed computing primitives for parallelizing and scaling Python applications.

+      ...
 Integrations and utilities for integrating and deploying a Ray cluster with existing tools and infrastructure such as Kubernetes, AWS, GCP, and Azure.

 For data scientists and machine learning practitioners, Ray lets you scale jobs without needing infrastructure expertise:

+      ...
 Easily parallelize and distribute ML workloads across multiple nodes and GPUs.

+      ...
 Leverage the ML ecosystem with native and extensible integrations.

 For ML platform builders and ML engineers, Ray:

+      ...
 Provides compute abstractions for creating a scalable and robust ML platform.

+      ...
 Provides a unified ML API that simplifies onboarding and integration with the broader ML ecosystem.

+      ...
 Reduces friction between development and production by enabling the same Python code to scale seamlessly from a laptop to a large cluster.

 For distributed systems engineers, Ray automatically handles key processes:

+      ...
 Orchestration–Managing the various components of a distributed system.

+      ...
 Scheduling–Coordinating when and where tasks are executed.

+      ...
 Fault tolerance–Ensuring tasks complete regardless of inevitable points of failure.

+      ...
 Auto-scaling–Adjusting the number of resources allocated to dynamic demand.

-What you can do with Ray
+**What you can do with Ray**

 These are some common ML workloads that individuals, organizations, and companies leverage Ray to build their AI applications:

+     ...
 Batch inference on CPUs and GPUs

+     ...
 Model serving

+     ...
 Distributed training of large models

+     ...
 Parallel hyperparameter tuning experiments

+     ...
 Reinforcement learning

+     ...
 ML platform

-Ray framework
+**Ray framework**...

 ../_images/map-of-ray.svg

-Stack of Ray libraries - unified toolkit for ML workloads.
+**Stack of Ray libraries - unified toolkit for ML workloads.**

 Ray’s unified compute framework consists of three layers:

+     ...
 Ray AI Libraries–An open-source, Python, domain-specific set of libraries that equip ML engineers, data scientists, and researchers with a scalable and unified toolkit for ML applications.

+     ...
 Ray Core–An open-source, Python, general purpose, distributed computing library that enables ML engineers and Python developers to scale Python applications and accelerate machine learning workloads.

+     ...
 Ray Clusters–A set of worker nodes connected to a common Ray head node.
 Ray clusters can be fixed-size, or they can autoscale up and down according to the resources requested by applications running on the cluster.

-Scale machine learning workloads
+**Scale machine learning workloads**

+    ...
 Build ML applications with a toolkit of libraries for distributed data processing, model training, tuning, reinforcement learning, model serving, and more.

+    ...
 Build distributed applications

+    ...
 Build and run distributed applications with a simple and flexible API.
 Parallelize single machine code with little to zero code changes.

-Deploy large-scale workloads
+**Deploy large-scale workloads**

 Deploy workloads on AWS, GCP, Azure or on premise.
 Use Ray cluster managers to run Ray on existing Kubernetes, YARN, or Slurm clusters.

 Each of Ray’s five native libraries distributes a specific ML task:

-Data: Scalable, framework-agnostic data loading and transformation across training, tuning, and prediction.
+   ** Data: Scalable, framework-agnostic data loading and transformation across training, tuning, and prediction.**

-Train: Distributed multi-node and multi-core model training with fault tolerance that integrates with popular training libraries.
+  **  Train: Distributed multi-node and multi-core model training with fault tolerance that integrates with popular training libraries.**

-Tune: Scalable hyperparameter tuning to optimize model performance.
+  **  Tune: Scalable hyperparameter tuning to optimize model performance.**

-Serve: Scalable and programmable serving to deploy models for online inference, with optional microbatching to improve performance.
+  **  Serve: Scalable and programmable serving to deploy models for online inference, with optional microbatching to improve performance.**

-RLlib: Scalable distributed reinforcement learning workloads.
+ **   RLlib: Scalable distributed reinforcement learning workloads.**

 Ray’s libraries are for both data scientists and ML engineers alike.
 For data scientists, these libraries can be used to scale individual workloads, and also end-to-end ML applications.
 For ML Engineers, these libraries provides scalable platform abstractions that can be used to easily onboard and integrate tooling from the broader ML ecosystem.